-- b Which reefs were most at risk in 2013? - c Which reefs are projected to be at risk by 2050? - Evaluate and create - 4 Sketch Source 1 and shade intact mangroves and disturbed mangroves using two different colours.
-Label features of the natural and human environments.
+- b Which reefs were most at risk in 2013? - c Which reefs are projected to be at risk by 2050?

+- 4 Sketch Source 1 and shade intact mangroves and disturbed mangroves using two different colours.
+Label features of the natural and human environments. - 5 Research the threats faced by one coastal species in Australia such as the dugong, orange bellied parrot, coastal emu, grey nurse shark, marine turtles or sea snake, and present your findings to the class.